IbrahimaDiallo32/Calculator/README.md

 ## Architecture

 ## Environment
--This project is cross-platform and
+This is a cross-platform application and should work in Windows 10+, Mac OS, and Linux environments.
 ### Steps to prepare your environment to execute this application:
 1. [Install the latest JetBrains Rider](#https://www.jetbrains.com/rider/download/#section=windows)
 2. Install Git on your computer: https://git-scm.com/downloads